brunon80/expo-image-crop/README.md

 * onPictureChoosed: `function` - Callback where is passed image edited as parameter
 * photo: `object`
     * uri: `string` - uri of image to be edited
-    * width: `number` - width of image to be edited (optional, used for large images due android bug, see: facebook/react-native#22145)
-    * height: `number` - height of image to be edited (optional, used for large images due android bug, see: facebook/react-native#22145)
 * btnTexts: `object`
     * crop: `string` - name for crop text
     * rotate: `string` - name for rotate text